vsantos/k8s-tanker/README.md

 Tanker will not give to you the exposed URL because it can vary due to specific configuration for you services.
 To check by yourself:

 `minikube service ${MY_SERVICE_NAME} --url`

+## Exposing Kubernetes Dashboard

+By the default, the kubernetes dashboard will be exposed to the host as `localhost:3000` to simplify the usage.
+To disable this option just set `EXPOSE_DASHBOARD` environment variable as false at `config/environment.sh`

 ## Security